McCormick Day Program’s Modified Overnight Respite Reopening

 Clients will arrive by family, or by bus, on Fridays at 7:30 p.m. and will be picked up by family, or by bus, on Sundays at 3:00 p.m.

 Who is eligible to attend overnight respite?
 Clients who are currently attending our bi-weekly on-site day program are eligible for overnight respite.
-Our hospital bed is now available, which is required for some clients for safe transfers and proper position and care.
+Our hospital bed is also available, which is required for some clients for safe transfers and proper position and care.
 Clients attending other day programs are not eligible for our overnight stay.

 If you are interested in booking a respite stay, please contact your social worker.